-Today, WEOS-FM is a non-commercial, public radio station licensed to the Colleges by the Federal Communications Commission, broadcasting at 89.5 MHz, with a power output of 6,000 watts.
+Today, WEOS-FM is a non-commercial, public radio station licensed to the Colleges by the Federal Communications Commision, broadcasting at 89.5 MHz, with a power output of 6,000 watts.
 The signal covers an area from west Rochester to the western suburbs of Syracuse, from Lake Ontario to Ithaca.

-1922: Hobart College's Centennial celebration

-1926: Orange Key Society founded

-1936: First mention of name Statesmen in The Herald

-1941: Full coeducational classes

-1943: New charter for Colleges of the Seneca

-1946: New coordinate courses, including Western Civilization

-1949: Honors program instituted

-1949: WEOS founded 1949: Saga founded

-1949: Elizabeth Blackwell Centennial Convocation
+- 1922: Hobart College's Centennial celebration - 1922: The first joint commencement is held, eroding some of the strict separations between Hobart College for men and William Smith College for women. - 1926: Orange Key Society founded - 1936: First mention of name Statesmen in The Herald - 1941: Full coeducational classes - 1943: New charter established Colleges of the Seneca recognizing Hobart and William Smith Colleges - 1946: New coordinate courses, including Western Civilization - 1949: Honors program instituted - 1949: WEOS founded - 1949: Saga founded - 1949: Elizabeth Blackwell Centennial Convocation